-Table B: Neighbourhood Plan & Sustainable Development Policy Social Economic Environ Commentary BER1 Settlement Boundaries & Infill Development + 0 0 The policy will have positive social effect by containing and managing the sustainable infill growth of the Parish settlements.
-The containment of the villages will ensure that their historic rural character, and the surrounding landscape, will be protected to avoid causing a negative environmental effect.
-BER2 Design Details 0 0 + This policy will have a positive environmental effect in helping to ensure the future standards of design reflect the characteristics of the parish, or a particular local character area.
-BER3 Entry Level Homes 0 0 0 The policy will avoid a negative environmental effect by directing future such schemes to those parts of the defined settlement boundaries where development may be appropriate.
+Policy Social Economic Environ Commentary SYD1 Village Boundary & Infill Development + 0 0 The policy will have positive social effect by encouraging small scale infill housing development, which in combination with Policy SYD2, will enable containing and managing the sustainable infill growth of the village.
+The physical containment of the village will ensure that its historic and rural character, and the surrounding landscape, will be protected to avoid causing a negative environmental effect.
+SYD2 Housing Mix + 0 0 This policy will have a positive social effect in helping to redress the present imbalance in the housing stock to create a more sustainable community.
+SYD3 Design 0 0 + The policy will have a positive environmental effect by raising the standards of design of new development to reflect the distinct characteristics of the village.